PyAntony/shape_positions/README.md

 }
 ```

-There are 3 ways to instantiate rectangles (Scala syntax):
+There are 3 ways to instantiate rectangles:
-- using a Point and Dimensions class (easiest way).
+- pass a Point and Dimensions class (easiest way).
 - passing 4 Points.
 - passing 4 tuples.
 For the last 2 you must follow the correct order (positions) specified in the comment bellow: